Mutual information: Directed information

 Note that if $n=1$, the directed information becomes the mutual information.
 Directed information has many applications in problems where causality plays an important role, such as capacity of channel with feedback.

 Normalized variants

 Normalized variants of the mutual information are provided by the coefficients of constraint, uncertainty coefficient or proficiency:

 The two coefficients have a value ranging in [0, 1], but are not necessarily equal.
-In some cases a symmetric measure may be desired, such as the following redundancy measure:
+This measure is not symmetric.
+If one desires a symmetric measure, one may consider the following redundancy measure: